IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 -------------------

 Now that you have created your map:

-- It exists on the WorldMap platform and may be viewed there -- with all of WorldMap's capabilities
+- It exists on the WorldMap platform and may be viewed there -- with all of WorldMap's capabilities.

-- Dataverse will contain a preview of the map and links to the larger version on WorldMap
+- Dataverse will contain a preview of the map and links to the larger version on WorldMap.

 The map editor (pictured above) provides a set of options you can use to style your map.
 The "Return to the Dataverse" button saves your map and brings you back to Dataverse.
 "View on WorldMap" takes you to the map's page on WorldMap, which offers additional views and options.

-If you'd like to make further changes to your map in the future, you can return to the editor by clicking the "Map Data" button on your file.
+If you'd like to make future changes to your map, you can return to the editor by clicking the "Map Data" button on your file.

 Removing your map
 -----------------